PHIUS Technical Committee Members

-Dr. Russell Richman is Assistant Professor in the Building Science Group within the Department of Architectural Science in the Faculty of Engineering & Architectural Science at Ryerson University in Toronto.
+Dr. Russell Richman is a Professor in the Building Science Group within the Department of Architectural Science in the Faculty of Engineering & Architectural Science at Ryerson University in Toronto.
 He has conducted research in building science and sustainable buildings since 1998.
-Dr. Richman plays a key role in the development and delivery of the Graduate Program in Building Science in the Department of Architectural Science.
+Dr. Richman is the Director of the Graduate Program in Building Science in the Department of Architectural Science.
 This program, unique in North America, combines the fundamentals of building science with the broad mandate of sustainable engineering and building design.
 Dr. Richman also serves on the Technical Committee of Passive House Institute US (PHIUS).

-Colin Schless, CPHC, LEED AP BD+C, has more than 11 years of experience in green building consultancy and leads Thornton Tomasetti Engineering’s Western Region building analytics group.
+Colin Schless, CPHC, LEED AP BD+C, has more than 11 years of experience in green building consultancy and leads Thornton Tomasetti Engineering’s East Region building analytics group.
 He specializes in commercial building energy modeling, daylight analysis, climate analysis, simulation tool development, and data visualization.
-In addition, Schless manages Thornton Tomasetti’s efforts with monitoring installations that provide real-time energy and resource consumption data to facilities managers and building occupants.
+In addition, Schless manages Thornton Tomasetti’s efforts with Zero Carbon and Passive House projects.
 Schless received his Master of Architecture in 2010 from the University of Oregon, where he worked as a Research Fellow at the Energy Studies in Buildings Laboratory.
-His project experience ranges from a 340,000 sf museum in Riyadh Saudi Arabia, to the Net-Zero Bosarge Family Education Center in Boothbay, Maine, to 120 mixed use buildings owned and operated by Sweden’s largest real estate property holder, Vasakronan.
+His project experience ranges from a 340,000 sf museum in Riyadh Saudi Arabia, to Zero-Carbon Life Science buildings in the City of Boston, to 120 mixed use buildings owned and operated by Sweden’s largest real estate property holder, Vasakronan.
 Colin was the CPHC on Village Centre in Brewer, Maine, a 48-unit affordable housing project that won PHIUS’ 2016 Passive Projects Competition awards for the Best Multifamily project and Best Affordable project of the year.